contentful/contentful-extension-cli/README.md

 A descriptor file can contain:

 - All the widget properties (`name`, `src`, ...).
-Please note that the `srcdoc` property has to be a path to a file containing the widget bundle.
+Please note that the `srcdoc` property has to be a path to a file containing the widget HTML document.
 - An `id` property.
 Including the `id` in the descriptor file means that you won't have to use the `--id` option when creating or updating a widget.

 All the properties included in a descriptor file can be overriden by its counterpart command line options.
 This means that, for example, a `--name bar` option will take precedence over the `name` property in the descriptor file.
 Following is an example were the usage of descriptor files is explained: